databaseman/databaseman.github.io/about.md

 I have worked professionally with the following technologies/languages: PL/SQL, SQL, OCI, Dynamic SQL, ABAP/4, C, and COBOL.

-Currently I am taking classes to pursuit a career as a Ruby on Rails Developer.
+Currently I am taking classes to pursuit a career as a Developer.